Darlington02/min-starknet/Readme.md

 ## MIN-UPGRADABILITY

-With Regenesis at hand, its become a neccessity to understand how Upgradeable contracts work, in order to successfully migrate existing contracts to Cairo v1.0.
+With Regenesis at hand, its become a necessity to understand how Upgradeable contracts work, in order to successfully migrate existing contracts to Cairo v1.0.
 In this section we are going to be learning how to create upgradeable contracts by coding up an upgradeable ERC20 token.

-In simple terms an Upgradeable contract is one which allows you change the underlying code/logic of your smart contract, without neccessarily altering the entry point (contract address) of your dApp.
+In simple terms an Upgradeable contract is one which allows you change the underlying code/logic of your smart contract, without necessarily altering the entry point (contract address) of your dApp.
 This is done by separating your contracts into a Proxy and implementation.
 The Proxy serves as the entry point and also holds the contract storage, whilst the Implementation contains the code/logic of your dApp.
 For a deeper dive checkout this article by David Baretto [here](https://medium.com/starknet-edu/creating-upgradable-smart-contracts-on-starknet-12b7d9bd60c7)

 Thanks to the team at Openzeppelin, we already have a good template to follow.
 First we'd need to copy the [proxy contract](https://github.com/OpenZeppelin/cairo-contracts/blob/main/src/openzeppelin/upgrades/presets/Proxy.cairo), into our repo.
 This proxy contract contains some important functions we'd need to understand:

 - The `constructor` which takes in 4 params: `implementation_hash` which is the class hash of our implementation contract, `selector` which is the selector name of our initializer function (1295919550572838631247819983596733806859788957403169325509326258146877103642), `calldata_len` which is the length of our calldata (implementation contract's constructor arguments), and `calldata` which is the implementation contract's constructor arguments.
-The constructor sets the impelementation hash, and initializes the implementation contract.
+The constructor sets the implementation hash, and initializes the implementation contract.

 - The `__default__` function which is responsible for redirecting any function call whose selector can't be found in the proxy's contract to the implementation.